Home Tap to Call Now

 Some homeowners enjoy painting and want to take on this task for themselves.
 For others, this couldn’t be further from the truth — and that’s where we come in.

 We love what we do.
-Our staff will treat your project as if it were their own, providing you with a professional, high-quality finished product every time.
+Our staff will treat your project as their own, always providing you with a professional, high-quality finished product.
 Contact Franklin Painting, LLC by calling 877-646-7774 or by visiting our website!